deniz946/ng-usabilla/README.md

 ## TODO

-- [x] Create tag labels beside of the comment
+- [] Comet Haley Create tag labels beside of the comment
+- [x] Tooltip with map with the coord's
+- [x] Screenshot of comment on hover
+- [x] Country flag
+- [] Loading screen
+- [] On click on the static map open new tab to google maps with the direction